Hi-PACE/hipace/docs/source/run/parameters.rst

 Binary collisions for plasma species
 ------------------------------------

 WARNING: this module is in development.
-Currently only support electron-electron collisions in SI units.
+Currently only supports electron-electron collisions.

 HiPACE++ proposes an implementation of [Perez et al., Phys.
 Plasmas 19, 083104 (2012)], inherited from WarpX, between plasma species.

+* ``plasmas.background_density_SI`` (`float`) optional
+    Background plasma density in SI units.
+Only used for collisions in normalized units.
+Since the collision rate depends on the plasma density itself, it cannot be determined in normalized units without knowing the actual plasma background density.
+    Hence, it must be provided using this input parameter.

 * ``plasmas.collisions`` (list of `strings`) optional
     List of names of types binary Coulomb collisions.